Acute Ischemic Stroke Infographic

 Is speech slurred, are they unable to speak, or are they hard to understand?

-1. Heart Disease and Stroke Statistics-2019 Update: A Report from the American Heart Association 2.
+1. Heart Disease and Stroke Statistics - 2026 Update: A Report from the American Heart Association 2.
 Guidelines for the Early Management of Patients With Acute Ischemic Stroke: 2019 Update to the 2018 Guidelines for the Early Management of Acute Ischemic Stroke

-©2020 American Heart Association, Inc., a 501(c)(3) not-for-pro.t.
+© Copyright 2026 American Heart Association, Inc, a 501(c)(3) not-for-profit.
 All rights reserved.
-American Stroke Association is a registered trademark of the AHA.
-Unauthorized use prohibited
+American Stroke Association and Together to End Stroke are registered trademarks of the American Heart Association.
+Unauthorized use prohibited.
+WF1313752 1/26